TechnoSpiritMC/LunaFur/UpdateLog.md

 - Added docstrings in most of the files to explain developpers what is doing what.
 - Attributed a license to the project.
 - Added a copyright text at the end of each project file.

+#
+#
+#

+# 09/06/2024 - 6:45 PM UTC+2:

+## Back End:
+- Added a logging system that checks and logs people that have reacted.

+## Misc:
+- Created a Discord Community for bot news and games.